 This was one of those “just don’t take a sloppy stick penalty 200 feet from your own net (ever, but especially against this Oilers team)” goals more than anything else; Tavares was the guilty party in this case.

 6. Just a minute later, it appeared to go from bad to worse for the Maple Leafs when Ryan Reaves caught Darnell Nurse in the head as Nurse rounded the net.
-I genuinely think Reaves wasn’t targeting the head premeditatedly or maliciously; he actually swept at the puck first, he wasn’t really looking at or lining up Nurse’s head initially, and he kept his feet planted on the ice as he initiated the hit.
+I genuinely believe Reaves wasn’t targeting the head premeditatedly or maliciously; he actually swept at the puck first, he wasn’t really looking at or lining up Nurse’s head initially, and he kept his feet planted on the ice as he initiated the hit.
 But Reaves was definitely reckless and made direct shoulder-to-head contact with an ugly outcome (Nurse was down and bleeding after slamming his face into the ice, and he did not return to the game).
 There was little protest from the Leafs, and Reaves seemed remorseful — a sort of “I swear I didn’t mean to do that” reaction more than indignation after receiving the match penalty.

 It was the first notable physical impact Reaves made on a game in some time, and it put his team down a man for five minutes and earned him a likely suspension.
 Reaves deserved to take a seat before this hit, so the probable upcoming suspension forces Berube’s hand on something overdue anyway.
 More importantly, hopefully, Nurse is okay.